 There are several legal medical cannabis states, yet regulation concerning quality and purity of these medicinal products is not standard industry practice.
 Patients should be aware that marijuana edibles, oils, vapors, and smoke may introduce mycotoxins into the bloodstream, launching a slow but dangerous assault on cellular systems and organ function.
 Some states, including Florida, Washington, and Ohio, have proposed broader cannabis testing policies that outline acceptable limits for mycotoxins in the cannabis plant.

 In the future, federally-mandated mycotoxin testing in marijuana may become the norm.
-Until then, Modern Canna Science employs state-of-the-art technology to identify and quantify traces of mycotoxins, making sure that cannabis products are contaminant and mycotoxin free.
+Modern Canna employs state-of-the-art technology to identify and quantify traces of mycotoxins, making sure that cannabis products are contaminant free.

 What are mycotoxins?